 \section{Limitations and Future Work}

-First, we are aware that some of the shared, fixed hyperparameter values we used in experiments may harm the effect of flat optimizers.
-For example, \citet{SAM_VIT} note that SAM's performance gains increase with the number of model parameters.
-In theory, the ideal experimental design includes tuning all hyperparameters independently for the non-flat optimizer, SWA, SAM, and WASAM.
-However, this design forces the number of required runs to grow exponentially in unique hyperparameters and quickly renders this benchmark infeasible.
-Therefore, we consider studying certain hyperparameter interactions to be important future work.
+First, some of the fixed, shared hyperparameter values we used from previous works may harm the effect of flat optimizers.
+The ideal experimental design includes tuning all hyperparameters independently for the non-flat optimizer, SWA, SAM, and WASAM.
+However, this forces the number of required runs to grow exponentially in unique hyperparameters and quickly renders this benchmark infeasible.

-Second, there is a quickly-growing number of averaging and minimax methods that we have not investigated.
-For example, in the averaging category, concurrent to this work, we notice novel ways to determine the averaging period and frequency \cite{SWAD, SWA_REVISITED}.
-On the minimax side, we observe new methods that primarily aim at two distinct goals: (a) to reduce the computational cost of SAM \cite{NF, ESAM, liu2022sharpnessaware}, or (b) to improve the perturbation approximation further $\ehat$ \cite{ASAM, GSAM, delta_sam}.
-We hypothesize that improvements in each method will still produce an improved method when combined.
+Second, despite our best efforts to evaluate the optimizers on a broad range of benchmark tasks, there are still plenty of unexplored domains; especially some of which are known to be sensitive to careful optimization.
+For example, bi-level optimization problems \cite{franceschi2018bilevel} are common in generative modeling \cite{goodfellow2020generative,GANs_nash}, deep reinforcement learning \cite{konda1999actor,hong2020two}, meta-learning \cite{rajeswaran2019meta,NEURIPS2020_ef0d17b3}, or causal machine learning \cite{kaddour2021causal,survey}.
+We are unaware of an investigation of flat minima optimization for such problems.

-Third, in general, we believe fruitful directions of research include designing: (a) optimizers that explicitly find basins where training loss flatness more directly corresponds to higher hold-out accuracy, (b) post-processing methods for existing optimization runs to move into flatter regions of these basins, (c) loss functions whose contours more tightly align with accuracy contours.
-The results point to which tasks would most benefit from improving these things: graph learning tasks would clearly benefit from improvements in (a) (as SAM is never among the best performing method), and language tasks would benefit if (b) is improved (as SWA is never among the best performing method).
+Third, in general, we believe fruitful directions of research include (a) optimizers that explicitly find basins where training loss flatness more directly corresponds to higher hold-out accuracy, (b) post-processing methods for existing optimization runs to move into flatter regions of these basins \cite{andriushchenko2022towards}, (c) loss functions whose contours more tightly align with accuracy contours, (d) the study of flat-minima hyperparameter interactions (e.g., learning rate and neighborhood radius in SAM) (see \Cref{app:sam_hparam,app:base_optim_hparam} for first results), (e) analyses of flat minima optimization on convergence speed \cite{lawa}.

-Fourth, despite our best efforts to evaluate the optimizer on a broad range of benchmark tasks, there are still plenty of unexplored domains: generative modeling, uncertainty estimation, or reinforcement learning, to name a few.
+Our benchmark results point to which tasks would most benefit from improving these future work directions: graph learning tasks would benefit from improvements in (a), as SAM is never among the best-performing method, and language tasks would benefit if (b) is improved, as SWA is never among the best performing method).